Anatomy of the Eye

 ASTIGMATISM – All objects at distance and near are blurred and may have double or secondary images.

 As people age, the lens within the eye becomes firmer.
-This makes it more difficult to change the focus of the eye from distant to close objects.
+This makes it more difficult to change the focus of the eye from distant to close objects and therefore reading glasses are required to see short distances.

 Ask us about monovision and multifocal lens implants to correct your eyes of reading difficulties and multi-focal glasses.